Dogs with Underbites: Causes, Care, and Breeds to Watch For

 Developmental Issues

 Developmental problems also cause underbites.
-Issues like teeth not coming in right, jaw not lining up, and not enough nutrients can lead to them.
+Issues like teeth not coming in the right, jaw not lining up, and not enough nutrients can lead to them.
 These problems can happen at any age, from puppyhood to adulthood.

 Knowing why dogs get underbites helps owners and vets take care of them.
 This ensures dogs stay healthy and happy.